ibm-cloud-docs/watsonxdata/sal_enrich_data.md

 1. Go to the table view and check if the review status is completed.
 1. Click the overflow menu next to the chosen schema and select **Publish**.
 The page displays the list of enriched tables within the schema.
 1. Verify the enriched data in the **Browse data** tab of the **Data Manager** by selecting the schema you enriched on successful completion of publishing.

+## Related API
+{: #salenrich_api}

+For information on related API, see [Trigger enrichment jobs on schemas and tables](https://cloud.ibm.com/apidocs/watsonxdata#create-sal-integration-enrichment).